- For whom is this program designed?

 Online courses require self-discipline and self-motivation to complete the work that is required.
 Since there are no scheduled class times, you’ll need to dedicate an appropriate amount of time to review the course content online, complete the readings, participate in the online discussion forums, and complete other work as assigned.

-You’ll need basic familiarity with your computer, for example: emailing, using the Web, and downloading and attaching documents.
+You’ll need a basic familiarity with computer skills, for example: emailing, using the Web, and downloading and attaching documents.

 You’ll also need:

 - Either a laptop or desktop computer (PC or Mac).
 Generally, a computer that is less than 3 or 4 years old should be fine.

 Note: Tablets and smartphones can be convenient for reading course materials and email, but will not be sufficient for doing all of your coursework.